 EDUC 401/402 and certified practising teacher.
-Students may take no more than three Tri-University
+Students may take no more than three Tri-University courses toward a degree or diploma.

 COURSE DESCRIPTION

 This course is designed to provide opportunity for practising teachers, both women and men, to consider issues of gender equity in education.
 Course work and discussions begin with the students' experiences as teachers, and as students themselves, and build on these understandings.
 An overview of existing literature on gender issues in education presents theoretical, historical, and practical issues.
 Conceptualizations of gender, with emphasis on the problem of essentialism, and of equity serve as the foundation for analyses of past practices and future planning for teaching.